daun/playwright-report-summary/README.md

     # Title/headline to use for the created pull request comment.
     # Default: Playwright test results
     comment-title: 'Results'

+    # Additional details to include in the summary comment
+    # Default: ''
+    additional-details: 'For more information, see our [end-to-end test readme](link)'

     # Create a job summary comment for the workflow run
     # Default: false